Kodylow/river/PROTOCOL.md

 The protocol specification defines semantics around:

 - How clients connect to servers.
-- How they negotiate a connection an start a session.
+- How they negotiate a connection and start a session.
 - How messages in a session are serialized and deserialized.
   - Dealing with message retransmission and deduplication.